tnkuehne/LACE/cms/README.md

 # CMS
-Using Directus as a headless CMS.
+Using [Directus](https://docs.directus.io/) as a headless CMS.
+The web server will interact with the CMS to get the data.
+The management interface is available at `/cms/admin` or locally on port `8055`.

 ## Export Schema
 https://docs.directus.io/self-hosted/cli.html#migrate-schema-to-a-different-environment